-The underwriters have an option to purchase a maximum of 451,825 additional shares from us and certain of the selling stockholders at the public offering price, less underwriting discounts and commissions, within 30 days from the date of this prospectus.
+The underwriters have an option to purchase a maximum of additional shares from the selling stockholders at the public offering price, less underwriting discounts and commissions, within 30 days from the date of this prospectus.

 Investing in our common stock involves risks.
 See "Risk Factors" beginning on page 17.